JohannIsaac/rollup-plugin-handlebars-compiler/CONTRIBUTING.md

 ### Testing

 - Run `npm run test` to run unit tests and output test HTML results.
-HTML output results can be found in [./src/runtime-tests] in the `results` directory.
+HTML output results can be found in [./tests/runtime/output] in the `results` directory, while JS template functions can be found in [./tests/runtime/functions].